 How to select your grip tape?

 Grip tape manufacturers now offer a great range of variety in the tapes.
 You will find a lot of variety in colors, design, and construction.
-The top grip tape has got a great color and design combination.
-Some grip tapes are a single sheet, and some also come with thick padding to absorb the impact.
+Top grip tape has got the great color and design combination.
+Some grip tapes are single sheet, and some also come with thick padding to absorb the impact.
 Grip tapes offer the skateboarders a chance to spruce up the top of their boards with various graphics or company logos.
 Many skaters, though, either found the colors too distracting or preferred to paint their own, adding a personal touch.
 Now there is a type of tape called anti-bubble grip tape on the market.
 When you peel it off, you will see a lot of small holes.
-As the name suggests, it inflates air bubbles on the grip tape.
+As the name suggests, it inflate air bubbles on grip tape.

 How to apply grip tape to your deck?

 Simple tools: screwdriver, utility knife